EliAndrewC/l7r/setting/l7r.md

 - Around 1/3 of the wheat in Rokugan is grown in the Firefly River Valley in Unicorn lands, close to Kyuden Otaku and Kyuden Shinjo.

 - The Yasuki Estates are at the edge of Earthquake Bay, and are therefore the main harbor city for southern Rokugan.
-The Yasuki left the Crane clan to join the Crab many centuries ago, and the Crane courtiers who practically run the Imperial Chancellery have, in retribution, refused to ever allow the Yasuki Estates to be designated as a Kyuden despite being far larger than a dozen other cities which have been granted that status.
+The Yasuki left the Crane Clan to join the Crab many centuries ago, and the Crane courtiers who practically run the Imperial Chancellery have, in retribution, refused to ever allow the Yasuki Estates to be designated as a Kyuden despite being far larger than a dozen other cities which have been granted that status.

 - Shinden Togashi is a site of such religious significance that at any given time it has more pilgrims than natives!
 The enigmatic Togashi also decline to perform a census, and so true numbers for this mountain temple city are hard to come by.